US Fulbright Logo

 In-Country Orientation

-The Fulbright Commission hosts a mandatory in-country orientation at the end of August/beginning of September.
+The Fulbright Commission hosts an in-country orientation at the end of August/beginning of September.
+The in-country orientation is also mandatory.

 Candidate Profile